stephan0086/showcase/README.md

 # showcase
-showcase is a simple example of hot to use OOP programming
+showcase is a simple example of how to use OOP programming